Thoughts for The New Year

 The beauty of Fu Yongjun’s work, which won 2nd place in the Nature Stories category, is that all of the photos were taken at the same location.
 To observe how this landscape changes throughout the seasons is a subtly breathtaking mini-exhibition in its own right.

 The photo above by Yasuyoshi Chiba, the winner of People In The News category, grabbed me because of how the textured, muted landscape contrasts so vividly with the people walking down the hill.
 Imagine my surprise when I looked more closely and read this description: “Warriors clash with members of the Kalenjin tribe using bows and arrows, in western Kenya in March.
 Old rivalries resurfaced between the tribes in the aftermath of Kenya’s disputed general elections, held the previous December.
 Unlike the rioting in the rest of the country, conflicts were strictly codified according to age-old traditions.
-Archers fired salvos at each other in daily contests, seldom engaging in close combat.”
+Archery played a crucial role in these battles, with archers firing salvos at each other in daily contests, seldom engaging in close combat.

 What did I take away with me from this exhibition?
 Here are my thoughts.